The Testament of Dr. Mabuse (1933)

 Without specific details on the movie's casting, character diversity, or narrative themes, the film is assessed as having a neutral stance on diversity and inclusion, indicating no explicit DEI elements are evident from the provided information.

-Based on the information provided, 'The Song of the Nightingale' does not feature identifiable LGBTQ+ characters or themes.
-Consequently, there is no specific portrayal to evaluate within this framework, resulting in a 'Not Applicable' rating.
+Based on the information provided, 'The Song of the Nightingale' does not feature any identifiable LGBTQ+ characters or themes.
+Consequently, an evaluation of its portrayal of queer identity is not applicable.

 The movie does not contain any action or adventure elements.